Shifath472533/P2P-Chat-and-FileSharing-App-Using-Socket-Android/README.md

 <h2> Peer to Peer chat and file sharing system using Socket Programming </h2>

-<h3> Features: </h3>
+<h3> Basic Features: </h3>

-1. As it is a peer to peer chatting and file sharing application, we decided to create both server and client features each side.
+1. This is a peer to peer chatting and file sharing application, we decided to create both server and client features each side.

-2. In the application, there is an portion <b> Your IP Address </b> where you can see your ip address.
-Basically it is the address your router gave to you.
-There are 4 other options which you have to fill.
+2. In the application, there is an portion <b> Your IP Address </b> where the user can see his/her device's ip address.
+   Basically it is the address the connected router gave to the device.
+There are 3 options also which the user have to fill.

-3. <b> Your Port No. </b> requires the port number of your server that you want others to connect to your server. <b> Receiver's
-   IP Address </b> requires the ip address of the other person. <b> Receiver's Port No. </b> requires the port number of the server of other person s/he wants you to connect.
-In <b> Your Name </b>, you can give your name.
+3. <b> Your Port No. </b> requires the port number of user's server where s/he want others to connect.
+Then <b> Receiver's IP Address </b> requires the ip address of the other user with whom the user want to connect. <b> Receiver's Port No. </b> requires the port number of the server of other person s/he wants you to connect.

-4. By clicking the <b> Connect </b> button, a pop up will occur.
-That will ask foe storage permission.
-It will occur only once.
-   You have to permit for storage.

-5. Now you will enter in the chat section.
-If you can connect to your port, you can see that on the upper part of the page, a green line showing your ip address and port.
-If you can't then you will see a red line showing socket initialization failure because the port is busy in other application.

-6. In the chat setion, there is a portion in the bottom to write messages.
-We used a listview to show the exchanged messages.
-   There are two buttons.
-One on the left to select files and send.
-The other on the right to send messages.
-You can send any type of message (any font or character or emojis).
-You can also send any type of files.
-The more the file size, the more time it takes to send and receive.
+4. By clicking the <b> Connect </b> button, user will move to the chat and file sharing portion where the server of user side will start      to connect to a client user on the other end and client will send request to connect to the other user's server.
+If other user also        click connect button then both  the server and client will be connected to each other by given port number.
+And then they can              start chatting and file sharing.

+5. In the chatting and file sharing section the users can type message and send it by clicking the <b>send</b> button.

+6. By clicking the <b> File chooser Button</b> user can select files from file manager and send it to other user.
+The received file is        saved in the <b>"P2P-Chat-And-File-Sharing-App"</b> folder in <b>Download</b> folder of <b>Internal storage of phone</b>  <b>(For that    the must give permission of storage in his/her device"</b> .

 7. There is a <b> Menu </b> button on the top right corner.
-There is an option <b> Change Background Color </b> using which one can change the background of both user.
-Whenever a user leave the application, the current chat is being saved.
-All these saved files and the files that are received from other user is located in /Android/obb/com.example.p2pchatandfiletransfer .
+There are 2 options <b> Change Background </b> using which user can change the background of both user and <b>Save Message</b> by which user can save the conversation with other user.
+The                conversation will be saved in <b>"Saved_Messages"</b> folder inthe <b>"P2P-Chat-And-File-Sharing-App"</b> folder in <b>Download</b>        folder of <b>Internal storage of phone</b>  <b>(For that user must give permission of storage in his/her device"</b>.